freemantsinq/GTAO-Useful-Firewall-Rules/README.md

 The scripts can install, uninstall, enable, and disable two windows firewall rules:
 1. gtaoSoloRule - if enabled, blocks all outgoing traffic on udp port 6672 for any ip address.
-2. gtaoRelayRule - if enabled, blocks all outgoing traffic on udp port 6672 for a set of ip addresses.
+2. gtaoRelayRule - if enabled, blocks all outgoing traffic on udp port 6672 for a set of ip addresses (tunnels all traffic through t2's matchmaking servers).

 - The controls for the ahk script are as follows: